cms-analysis/flashggFinalFit/Trees2WS/README.md

 This script also supports running over multiple data input tree files.
 Simply change the `--inputDir` to the path to the input data trees and use `--mode trees2ws_data`.

 ## Hadding the data
-If you are intending to merge categories across years then you should merge the per yer data files before running the Trees2WS step e.g.
+If you are intending to merge categories across years then you should merge the per year data files before running the trees2ws step e.g.
 ```
 hadd allData.root allData_20*.root
 ```
+If possible, you should keep signal MC split-by-year to keep track of the year-dependent systematic uncertainties.

 ## Mass shifting